andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 categories: diy
 ---

 Sound leaves no evidence.
-There's no stain on the ceiling, no crack in the plaster — nothing you can point at and say *there*.
-An apartment can feel silent at noon and turn hostile at 2&nbsp;a.m., when a bass note rolls through the wall, not loud enough to complain about, just loud enough that your body is now *awake*.
-Your jaw clenches.
-The sound isn't dangerous.
-The problem is the helplessness: someone else unknowingly decides how your next day goes.
+There's no stain on the ceiling — nothing you can point at and say *there*.
+An apartment can seem silent at noon and wake me at 2&nbsp;a.m., when a bass note comes through the wall, too faint to justify a complaint but enough to keep me awake.
+What got to me was having no control over it: someone else could ruin my next day without even knowing.

 For years I tried the usual arsenal: earplugs, white noise, therapy, bargaining with neighbors.
 Nothing worked.
 Actual silence is rare when you rent in a city.